A Myth that Guided Christl’s Life

 Now we get to the part of the story that lived inside Christl for the rest of her life.
 Continuing with Ovid’s account:

 After they lived a long life and grew old and frail as keepers of the temple, the couple received the second part of their wish.
-One day, while leaning near the marble steps recounting how the the city was destroyed and the temple built, they saw one another suddenly begin to sprout leaves all over, and knew their time had come.
+One day, leaning near the marble steps and recounting once again how the the city had been destroyed and the temple raised up by the gods, Baucis and Philemon saw on one another’s wrinkled bodies buds sprouting, green shoots covering them with branches and sprays of leaves, and realized first in shock, then with resignation, that their time had come.

-As long as they could, they looked into one another’s eyes and called out loving farewells, repeatedly, until the multiplying leaves and spreading bark covered their mouths and sealed them finally in eternal silence — as the gods transformed them into two trees whose trunks and branches intertwined and spread their shade wide over the sacred site.
+They locked onto one another’s eyes and called out loving farewells, again and again, as long as they could, but more faintly, fading as the multiplying leaves and spreading bark hardened over their eyes and cemented their mouths and ears and sealed them in eternal silence — as the gods transformed them — metamorphosed them — into two mighty trees whose trunks and branches intertwined and spread their embrace wide over the sacred site.

-Today, next to the rubble of that ancient temple, that ancient double, single tree still lives.
+Today, next to the rubble of that ancient temple, that ancient double, single tree still stands.

 Baucis and Philemon were a loving couple who honored the gods and were rewarded by a long life together.
 Then they were changed into two ancient trees that grew into one.